 A healthy diet.
 A diet that focuses on nutrient-dense foods like fruits and vegetables, and has less high-fat and processed foods, will give your body a better chance to resist diseases and other health conditions.

 “If you are interested in gardening, growing your own food can be a good way to combine a healthy diet with a wholesome activity,” Dr. Gnanasekaran says.

 Water.
 Drink plenty of it, Dr. Gnanasekaran advises.
 Water not only makes up 90 percent of your body, but it also hydrates your organs, helping them to operate at peak performance -- much like oil lubricates your car's engine parts.
 Dr. Gnanasekaran suggests drinking at least six eight-ounce glasses of water each day.

 Sleep and stress relief.
 Stress, Dr. Gnanasekaran says, can exacerbate unhealthy conditions of the body and mind.
 Insufficient sleep can lead to stress.

 “Deep breathing exercises are one way to relieve stress,” he says.
 “Another way to reduce stress is to try to stay calm and avoid depression and high anxiety situations as much as possible.
 A high-stress lifestyle can contribute to the development of many so-called chronic diseases.”

 It's Never Too Late to Start

 Just like building your retirement account, the earlier you start living a healthy life, the better the results are likely to be, Dr. Gnanasekaran says.

 Gowrishankar Gnanasekaran, MD, MPH is a geriatric medicine specialist at University Hospitals Cleveland Medical Center.
-You can request an appointment with Dr. Gnanasekaran or any doctor online.
+You can request an appointment with Dr. Gnanasekaran or any other University Hospitals doctor online.